cyberrely/cyberrely.github.io/site.md

 # CyberRely: All new Cyber Security Mechanism

 ### About CyberRely
-<b>Cyberrely is a Cyber-Security app consisting of 4 distinct services :</b>
+Cyberrely is a Cyber-Security app consisting of 4 distinct services :
 - PhishSafe : Detects phishing websites
 - MaiSafe : Accurately Classifies mails as spam or ham
 - VirusSafe : Checks for malicious files on your system.
 Currently in development